-Students attending Washington High School Class of 2023 are required to take a combination of core academic subjects, mandates, and electives to complete the minimum 23 credit requirement.
-Students work with their counselors, teachers and parents to develop their program of study and schedule all classes needed for graduation.
+Students attending Washington High School Class of 2024, 2025, 2026, and 2027 are required to take a combination of core academic subjects, mandates, and electives to complete the minimum 23 credit requirement.
+Students work with their counselors, teachers, and parents to develop their program of study and schedule all classes needed for graduation.

 4.0 English Credits

-4.0 Social Studies Credits
+3.0 Social Studies Credits

-4.0 Math Credits
+3.0 Math Credits

-4.0 Science Credits
+3.0 Science Credits

+(Students are required to pass at least one life and one physical science.
+Their third science can be their choice.)

+0.5 Computer Science Credit

 1.0 Career Education

 1.0 Health Credit

 1.0 Physical Education Credits

-4.0 Electives
+6.5 Electives

 23 Total Credits